-I’m assuming you already have your breeding flock chosen, so we won’t go into genetics here.
-Instead, this article focuses on how to plan to breed your chickens successfully, and safely:
+I’m assuming you already have your breeding flock chosen so that we won’t go into genetics here.
+Instead, this article focuses on how to plan to breed your chickens successfully and safely:

 First a Special Note About The Birds and The Bees

 To have a baby chick, you need a rooster and a hen.

 When you chose your breeding stock, you probably had a plan in mind.
 It may have depended on whether you were breeding your two favorite birds or increasing or developing a certain breed further.

 It doesn’t matter why you want to breed your chicken, but what does matter is the selections you choose to be your breeders.
 Birds should be healthy, meet your production goals, and hopefully have decent temperaments.

 If you are looking to promote a certain breed, choose specimens that represent the desirable characteristics of your chosen breed.
 See our chicken breeds guide here to make your breed selection.